 Check out the “Our Team” or “About Me” sections of a prospect’s website to find biographies and information of key players within the company.

 See what they’re all about–what they’re interested in, what they share, what they advocate for and all that stuff.

 Just a reminder that social media is fantastic for lead generation and initial contact.
 That said, it should (almost) always be used in conjunction with other methods.

 Using 3-4 different outreach methods ensures that you saturate your lead pool just enough to maximize response.
 Using social media lead generation is a great start, but we recommend plugging that data into a tool and filling in the holes (i.e. physical address, email, etc.).

-You can definitely do some great preliminary research on potential leads via social, send them a cold email and then request an add on LinkedIn.
-(All of which you can do using LeadFuze.)
+You can definitely do some great preliminary research on potential leads via social media, send them a cold email and then try to connect on LinkedIn.
+All of which you can do using LeadFuze, by the way!

 Build Your Personalized Pitch

 You are now almost ready to introduce yourself to your prospect.